Copyright is a complex area. Below are some frequently asked questions relating to editions of Singing the Faith, and hymns published on this website.

 Christian Copyright Licensing International (CCLI) represents a wide range of copyright holders and offers a number of different copyright licences to churches, schools and other places of worship.
 To work out which licence may be appropriate for your church’s needs, please see here.

-The Calamus licence was acquired from Decani Music in 2019 by the online licensing service, One License.
-Hymns covered by Calumus include ones copyrighted to The Iona Community and the Taize Community, as well as many hymns drawn from Catholic traditions.
+The Calamus licence was acquired from Decani Music in 2019 by the online licensing service, ONE LICENSE.
+Hymns covered by ONE LICENSE include ones copyrighted to The Iona Community and the Taize Community, as well as many hymns drawn from Catholic traditions.
 It covers much music not covered by CCLI.
-For more information, go to the One License website.
+For more information, go to the ONE LICENSE website.

 Advice from CCLI (updated June 2015):

-“To check whether a specific song in Singing the Faith is covered under CCLI’s Church Copyright Licence (CCL) and Music Reproduction Licence (MRL), please refer to the CCL and MRL Authorised Catalogue Lists available online at: churches.uk.ccli.com/resources/authorised.
+“To check whether a specific song in Singing the Faith is covered under CCLI’s Church Copyright Licence (CCL) and Music Reproduction Licence (MRL), please refer to the CCL and MRL Authorised Catalogue Lists available online.

 If the catalogue named in the song’s copyright information* appears in the appropriate Authorised Catalogue List then the song is covered by that licence.